 CFM & MPH

-Both products can be used as leaf vacuums, providing users with a convenient and less messy method of leaf disposal.
+• Both products can be used as leaf vacuums, providing users with a convenient and less messy method of leaf disposal.
 The versatility allows users to seamlessly switch between blowing and vacuuming modes, simplifying yard work.
-In addition, the 51621 and the TriVac WG512 boast a mulching function, boasting respective mulching ratios of 97% and 16:1.
-With this feature, you can efficiently convert vacuumed leaves into mulch or compost, simplifying your yard care tasks.
+Moreover, users will find that both the 51621 and the TriVac WG512 come with a mulching capability, presenting respective mulching ratios of 97% and 16:1.
+This allows for the easy transformation of vacuumed leaves into mulch or compost, streamlining the process of maintaining a tidy yard.

 TL;DR